Skip to content

 java

-public Object eval(Object emb1, Object emb2)
+public Object evaluate(Object emb1, Object emb2)

 Parameter Description: